NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 ## Rules

-### Rule 1 — AI Output Must Be Reviewable
+### Rule 1 AI Output Must Be Reviewable
 No AI-generated code may be merged without a human who fully understands it.
 "I reviewed it quickly" does not satisfy this rule.

-### Rule 2 — Cap AI Throughput to Human Validation Capacity
+### Rule 2 Cap AI Throughput to Human Validation Capacity
 AI generation must be constrained to match the team's ability to review it.
-If the team cannot validate all output in the sprint, AI output must be reduced — not review standards.
+If the team cannot validate all output in the sprint, AI output must be reduced; not review standards.

-### Rule 3 — Prefer Small, Bounded Changes
+### Rule 3 Prefer Small, Bounded Changes
 Large, opaque AI-generated changesets are prohibited.
 AI tasks must be scoped to produce reviewable increments of behavior.

-### Rule 4 — Test Invariants, Not Permutations
+### Rule 4 Test Invariants, Not Permutations
 Testing strategy focuses on system truths:
 - What must always be true about this system?
 - What must never happen?

 Exhaustive permutation testing driven by AI non-determinism is unsustainable.
 Invariant testing is not.

-### Rule 5 — Humans Own Architecture, Always
+### Rule 5 Humans Own Architecture, Always
 AI must not make decisions about:
 - System structure
 - Domain modeling